 digestion, expressed per unit of body surface area per day.

-The process whereby calcium is deposited
+The process whereby calcium

 in tissue.
 Calcification is part of normal bone formation.